Roy Halladay Plane Crash Video: See Footage Of Pitcher Allegedly Taking Risks In Flight Before Fatal Accident

-Former Major League Baseball pitching great Roy Halladay was flying his private plane in an erratic and risky fashion immediately before he crashed the ICON A5 light sport aircraft — a plane often called a “sports car with wings” — into shallow waters off the coast of St. Petersburg, Florida, according to a report Wednesday by TMZ Sports.
-The site obtained video footage shot by boaters in the area where Halladay was piloting the small plane, and shows the aircraft rising to an altitude of about 100 feet and then dipping dangerously close to the water’s surface.
+Former Major League Baseball pitching great Roy Halladay was flying his private plane in an erratic and risky fashion immediately before he crashed the ICON A5 light sport aircraft, a plane that is often called a “sports car with wings,” into shallow waters off the coast of St. Petersburg, Florida, according to a report Wednesday by TMZ Sports.
+The site obtained footage shot by boaters in the area where Halladay was piloting the small plane, and the videos show the aircraft rising to an altitude of about 100 feet and then dipping dangerously close to the water’s surface.

 That footage may be viewed below, on this page.
-But be warned — the footage is disturbing and also contains a considerable amount of profane language apparently spoken by the boater recording the video.
+But be warned; the footage is disturbing and also contains a considerable amount of profane language apparently spoken by the boater recording the video.

-According to the TMZ Sports report, Halladay “appeared to be hot doggin’ it in his plane in the moments before his crash — making extreme and unusual changes in altitude.”
+According to the TMZ Sports report, Halladay “appeared to be hot doggin’ it in his plane in the moments before his crash by making extreme and unusual changes in altitude.”
 The report says that witnesses “were so shocked by the flying pattern, they pulled out their cell phones to capture the bizarre dips and rises.”

-Halladay, the married father of two who retired from baseball in 2013 due to a chronic back injury, was 40 years old.
-He reportedly earned almost $150 million in salary over his 16-year Major League career, and following his retirement studied to obtain a pilot’s license which he was granted in 2016.
+Halladay, a married father of two who retired from baseball in 2013 due to a chronic back injury, was 40 years old.
+He reportedly earned almost $150 million in salary over his 16-year Major League career, and following his retirement, he studied to obtain a pilot’s license, which he was granted in 2016.

-View the video footage of Halladay flying his plane immediately before the fatal crash — including footage from the aftermath of the crash — below.
-But again, readers should be warned that the footage may be upsetting, and contains repeated profanity.
+You may view the video footage of Halladay flying his plane immediately before the fatal crash, including footage from the aftermath of the crash, below.
+But again, readers should be warned that the footage may be upsetting and contains repeated profanity.

 The National Transportation Safety Board is investigating the cause of the Halladay crash, and no conclusions or information about the investigation’s finding have been released as of Wednesday afternoon.
 But witnesses said that they had seen Halladay’s plane flying the same risky pattern “all week.”